Blackfell/blackfell.github.io/_posts/2019-07-17-so-you-want-to-hack.md

 Whilst you may get lots of reading material from Twitter and training courses, there are a few places that might be worth a regular look for interesting tech reading.
 I like to keep an eye on:

 1. [Krebs on Security](https://krebsonsecurity.com) - Regular, in depth articles on all things security.
-1. [Hacker News](https://thehackernews.com) - Accesible articles that are a little more like 'popular reading'.
+1. [Hacker News](https://thehackernews.com) - Accessible articles that are a little more like 'popular reading'.
-1. [Security Weekly](https://securityweekly.com) - A more business focussed news site; great for insights into hos businesses approach security.
+1. [Security Weekly](https://securityweekly.com) - A more business focused news site; great for insights into hos businesses approach security.
 1. [NewsNow](https://www.newsnow.co.uk/h/Technology/Security) - A great source of various articles; consider this your screen-scraper for security news, they have everything.

 # Hands on Learning

 ![We got 'em R2](/assets/images/posts/start_hacking/where_the_fun_begins.gif)

-Ok now you have your grounding, lets get into my favourite learning strategy - hands on, project based learning.
-This is where I encourage people to channel as much of their learning energy as posssible; it has the added benefit of being *far* more engaging than reading books.
+OK now you have your grounding, lets get into my favourite learning strategy - hands on, project based learning.
+This is where I encourage people to channel as much of their learning energy as possible; it has the added benefit of being *far* more engaging than reading books.

 ## Why lab is fab